daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 ├─────────────────────────────────────┤
 │                                     │
 │  To trade privately, first deposit  │
-│  tokens into your PheatherX balance.│
+│  tokens into your FheatherX balance.│
 │                                     │
 │  Wallet Balance: 2.5 ETH            │
-│  PheatherX Balance: 0 ETH           │
+│  FheatherX Balance: 0 ETH           │
 │                                     │
 │  Your funds remain under your       │
 │  control and can be withdrawn       │